OmChuri/car-price-prediction-system/README.md

 # 🚗 Car Price Prediction System

-An end-to-end Machine Learning project that predicts car prices based on features like brand, year, mileage, fuel type, and transmission.
-The project is deployed as a web application using Flask, allowing users to get real-time predictions.
+An end-to-end Machine Learning project that predicts car prices based on features such as brand, year, mileage, fuel type, and transmission.
+The project is deployed as a Flask web application with a modern UI for real-time predictions.

 ---

 ## 🔥 Features

 * 🤖 **Machine Learning Model**
-  Built using **Random Forest Regression** to handle complex relationships between features.
+  Built using **Random Forest Regression** to capture complex relationships between car features.

 * 📊 **High Accuracy**